Cancer Treatment: What Are the Options?

 Your doctor may recommend other options as part of your treatment plan, including:

-- Stem cell (bone marrow) transplants.
-Doctors use chemo or radiation to destroy as many cancer cells as possible, then try to replace them with stem cells from bone marrow or blood.
+- Stem cell transplants.
+Doctors use chemo or radiation to destroy as many cancer cells as possible, then try to replace them with healthy stem cells from bone marrow or blood.

-- Photodynamic therapy (PDT) involves having a type of drug injected into the blood stream.
-Doctors then use a specific light to interact with the drug in order to kill cancer cells.
+- Photodynamic therapy.
+Doctors inject a special drug into the bloodstream, then use a specific type of light to make it kill cancer cells.

 With any cancer treatment, it might take a while before you know how it affects your disease.
 Stay in touch with your doctor and keep her in the loop about anything that doesn’t feel right.
 You are the most important part of your cancer care team.